What is a soakaway and could it help protect your property from flooding and waterlogging?

 - Reducing pressure on overloaded mains drainage systems

-- Potential of bill rebate for surface drainage costs from your sewerage company
+- Potential of surface water drainage rebate for surface drainage costs from your sewerage company

 - Cost-effective to install, and can be retrofitted relatively easily

-- Soakaways can get blocked by dirt and leaves when not fitted with a silt filter
+- They can get blocked by dirt and leaves when not fitted with a silt filter which can result in a soakaway overflowing

 How do I know if my garden is suitable for a soakaway?